Chocolate-cake-filled-with-strawberries-and-cream

 Fast forward to 2020

-The current Covid-19 pandemic has been a tricky time for brands, with many putting out messages that haven’t quite hit the mark.
+The Covid-19 pandemic was a particularly tricky time for brands, with so many examples of brands putting out messages that completely missed the mark.

-And some of these brands have been called tone deaf.
+And some of these brands were called tone-deaf.

-Tone deaf messaging is so called because it suggests the brand isn’t listening.
-They’re failing to read the mood in the room or acknowledge how their audience might be feeling at the given point in time.
+Tone-deaf messaging is so called because the tone of the message suggests the brand isn’t listening.
+They’re failing to read the mood in the room or acknowledge how their audience might be feeling at the time.

-Consequently, their message can come across as uninformed, insensitive and even offensive, to the people they’re trying to communicate with.
+Consequently, their message can come across as uninformed, insensitive and even offensive, to those they’re trying to communicate with.

-Around the time of the Covid-19 lockdowns, I saw angry posts from people who’d received marketing emails for luxury resorts, swimwear and luggage.
-All this at a time when their much-anticipated holidays had already been cancelled.
+Around the time of the Covid-19 lockdowns, I saw lots of angry posts from people who’d received marketing emails advertising luxury resorts, swimwear and luggage.
+All at a time when their much-anticipated holidays had already been cancelled.
 Ouch!

 But brands would never purposely upset their customers, would they?